 You may benefit from Carnelian crystals if you can relate to any of the following:

-- You want to cut the cord with someone
+You need to cut the cord with someone

 Watch the Carnelian Video

-While you there, catch up on all of your A-Z Satin Crystals Meanings video series, where we answer your questions on all of the most popular crystals.
+While you're there, catch up on all of your A-Z Satin Crystals Meanings video series where we answer your questions on all of the most popular crystals.
 You can also add your own questions and stories directly on the Youtube comments.

 What is Carnelian?